Chart Color Schemes

 The level of general health in Nunawading is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Nunawading shows higher-than-average health outcomes despite a low prevalence of common health conditions among its general population.
+Nunawading shows above-average health outcomes with low prevalence of common health conditions among its general population.

 Frequently Asked Questions - Health